 - skilled in working with children, youth, teachers, adults, seniors, veterans, and/or other populations;

-- committed to differentiated instruction and effective teaching methods to reach all learners.
+- and committed to differentiated instruction and effective teaching methods to reach all learners.

 FULL-TIME STUDENTS ARE INELIGIBLE TO APPLY FOR THE TEACHING ARTIST ROSTER.

 Applications for the Teaching Artist Roster will be accepted twice a year during two cycle deadlines.
-Completed applications including support documentation are due to the Commission office no later than 5:00 pm on either October 3 – Cycle A or April 1 – Cycle B.
+Applications deadlines for FY22 are October 1, 2021 and April 1, 2022.